airshipit/shipyard/docs/API.md

 ---
 ## <a name="AirflowMonitoringAPI"></a> Airflow Monitoring API
-Airflow has a primary function of scheduling DAGs, as opposed to Shipyard's primary case of triggering DAGs.
-Shipyard will need to provide functionality to allow for an operator to monitor and review the scheduled tasks.
-This API will allow for accessing Airflow DAGs of either type.
+>Airflow has a primary function of scheduling DAGs, as opposed to Shipyard's primary case of triggering DAGs.
+Shipyard provides functionality to allow for an operator to monitor and review these scheduled workflows (DAGs) in addition to the ones triggered by Shipyard.
+This API will allow for accessing Airflow DAGs of any type -- providing a peek into the totality of what is happening in Airflow.

+---
-### /v1.0/completedDAGs
+### /v1.0/workflows
-The resource that represents DAGs in airflow
+The resource that represents DAGs (workflows) in airflow

 #### Payload Structure
 A list of objects representing the DAGs that have run in airflow.